RedisLabs/redislabs-docs/content/rv/api/concepts/provisioning-lifecycle.md

 The following limitations apply to asynchronous operations:

 - For each account, only one operation is **processed** concurrently.
 When multiple tasks are sent for the same account, they will be received and processed one after the other.
-- The provisioning phase can be performed in parallel, under certain limitations:
+- The provisioning phase can be performed in parallel except:
-    - Subscription creation / updating / deletion: no more than three subscriptions can be modified (i.e. be in a non-active state) at the same time.
+    - Subscription creation, update and deletion: You cannot change (make non-active) more than three subscriptions at the same time.
-    - Database Creation in an existing subscription: Creating a new database within an existing subscription may cause the subscription state to change from `active` to `pending` during the provisioning of the database (such a change may be caused by the database size requiring cluster resizing, updating cluster metadata etc.)
+    - Database creation in an existing subscription: This can cause the subscription state to change from `active` to `pending` during  database provisioning in cases such as database sizing that requires cluster resizing or updating cluster metadata.

 - For example:
     - Concurrently sending multiple "create database" tasks will cause each task to be in the `received` state, awaiting processing.
     - When the first task starts processing it will be moved to the `processing-in-progress` state.
     - When that first task is completed (either `processing-completed` or `processing-error`) the second task will start processing, and so on.
     - Typically, the processing phase is much faster than the provisioning phase, and multiple tasks will be in provisioned concurrently.
-    - If the creation of the database requires an update to the subscription, the subscription state will be set to `pending`.
-Therefore, when creating multiple databases one after the other, it is recommended to check the subscription state after the processing phase of each database create request.
-If the subscription is in the `pending` state you must await the completion of the subscription changes (i.e. subscription state returns to `active` state)
+    - If the creation of the database requires an update to the subscription, the subscription state is set to `pending`.
+    When you create multiple databases one after the other, we recommend that you check the subscription state after the processing phase of each database create request.
+    If the subscription is in `pending` state you must wait for the subscription changes to complete and the subscription state to return to `active`.